Kangaxx-0/rox/README.md

 # rox

-An RUST implementation of clox from Robert Nystrom's book "Crafting Interperters", if you would like to catch the details faster, you might want to read the previous sections about [AST section](https://craftinginterpreters.com/a-tree-walk-interpreter.html), or taking the reading list below
+An RUST implementation of clox from Robert Nystrom's book "Crafting Interpreters", it does rely on some Rust features coming out of the box, but also contains features/structures like an implementation of `Vector` and `HashTable`.
+If you would like to catch the details faster, you might want to read the previous sections about [AST section](https://craftinginterpreters.com/a-tree-walk-interpreter.html), or taking the reading list below

 > This repo has two main branches: `main` and `safe`, `safe` is with rapid ongoing changes, and it can be considered as main branch at this moment